vfarcic/devops24/manuscript/01-sts.md

 If, in your case, `api` Pods are still not `running`, please wait for a few moments until Kubernetes restarts them.

-Now that the MongoDB replica set is operational, `api` Pods could connect to it and Kubernetes changed their statuses to `Running`.
+Now that the MongoDB replica set is operational, `api` Pods could connect to it, and Kubernetes changed their statuses to `Running`.
 The whole application is operational.

 There is one more StatefulSets-specific feature we should discuss.